Ravali-951/aws-terraform-one-click-deployment/README.md

 Apt DevOps Assignment – AWS Terraform Deployment

-This project is my solution for the Apt DevOps Backend Assignment.
+This repository contains my solution for the Apt Backend DevOps Assignment.
 It deploys a web application on AWS using Terraform, VPC, Auto Scaling, and an Application Load Balancer (ALB).

 The goal is simple: